ballerina-platform/ballerina-spec/configurable/spec.md

 ## Toml Syntax

 TOML is a minimal configuration file format with key/value pairs and collections of such key/values pairs (tables).
-Configuration values should be specified in TOML syntax in a file called `Config.toml` as key/value pairs, tables, and an array of tables.
+Configuration values should be specified in TOML syntax in a file with `.toml` extension as key/value pairs, tables, and an array of tables.

 Note that values cannot be supplied to configurable variables with nil and mapping types via TOML syntax.
 Here are the supported types.